 The hard part’s over.
 You’ve found an auto insurance company that meets your coverage needs and price point.
 The last thing to do is simply hit “buy.”
 Some companies will let you buy directly online, while others will offer you an online quote but finish the sales process through an agent.
 Either way, follow the steps your insurer lays out for you.

-Shopping pro tip: Many companies will cut you a deal for paying premiums as a lump sum.
-Check rates for an annual payment or six month payment as well as a monthly payment to see how much you could save by paying your auto insurance up front.
+Shopping pro tip: Many companies offer billing‑related savings for paying premiums as a lump sum and for choosing paperless/autopay.
+Compare an annual or six‑month pay‑in‑full option to monthly billing to see how much you could save (availability varies by state—see carrier discount pages like Progressive, Allstate, and Travelers).

 Cancel your current policy